lobingera/Rsvg.jl/README.md

 are available.

 (To be correct at this point: A full binding/adaptation should be done via GObject Introspection - which might be available in the future.
-This here is just ccalls to solve svg to cairo import problems...)
+This here is just ccalls to solve sv to cairo import problems...)

+Note on API: nothing is exported, you need to prefix Rsvg.callsomething

 Usage
 =====